VertigoRay/LTEC5210.ray.pillers.us/_posts/2018-07-22-instructional-design.md

 Patience is key anytime you're dealing with customers.
 A customer is notorious for changing their mind after most, if not all, of the work on a task has been done.
-Seriously though, keeping a imperturbable demeaner around a flackey customer is dificult.
+Seriously though, keeping an imperturbable demeanor around a flakey customer is difficult.

 > If you haven't already purchased a surplus of patience, you may want to go pick some up.